alvaro-osvaldo-tm/csvkit/RATIONALE.local.md

 # Implementation

-Implemented the feature to optionality add Byte Order Mark (BOM) into output CSV content in all utilities except `csvpy` and `sql2csv`
+Implemented the feature to optionality add UTF-8 Byte Order Mark (BOM) into output CSV content in all utilities, except `csvpy` and `sql2csv`

 # Solution

 - The BOM only will be added if the parameter '--add-bom' is specified, otherwise is ignored.
+- The BOM added will be according to the 'stdout' encoding configuration.
+  - It makes the implementation sensible to PYTHONIOENCODING environment variable or any Python 'stdout' encoding decision
+- Only UTF-8,  UTF-16 Big Endian and UTF-16 Little Endian is supported
+  - Attempt to add BOM for other encoding raise an exception

 - The parameter configuration and execution was implemented in the file `csvkit/features/AddBOM.py` , I used a 'feature' pattern to avoid 'spaghetti code', no problem is the code need to be put into `CSVKitUtility` class.
   - The advantage of this approach is the code is more clear.
   - The disadvantage of this approach is it require a few more CPU cycles.
 That can be a problem if the user have a HUGE amount of batch processing files.